Soundtrack to a Coup d’État Review: Jazz at the End of Empire

 History lessons are rarely as entertaining as Soundtrack To A Coup d’État, and it certainly refuses to be considered as anything less than the truth.
 While one can’t finesse or trim the fat of history for fear of losing vital details, the film does struggle to maintain its own momentum.
 It plays like a great jazz solo: it might go on longer than you expect, but its mesmerizing energy and the commitment of the artist behind it are undeniable.

-Soundtrack to a Coup d’État will be screened at the BFI London Film Festival on October 15-17, 2024 and will be released in select US theaters on November 1, 2024.
+Soundtrack to a Coup d’État will be screened at the BFI London Film Festival on October 15-17, 2024.
+The film will be released in select US theaters on November 1, 2024 and in UK & Irish cinemas on November 15.
 Read our list of 30 movies to watch at the 2024 BFI London Film Festival!

 Soundtrack to a Coup d’État Trailer (Kino Lorber)